 This really is a special and very different coastal holiday destination, providing you with an unforgettable Dorset holiday experience!

-Over three floors.Five bedrooms: 1 x second floor super king-size double (zip/link, can be twin on request) with ensuite shower room, 1 x double, 2 x single, 1 double bedroom on the ground floor with wood burner and own entrance.Bathroom with roll-top bath, hand-held shower, separate shower, basin and WC.
+Over three floors.Five bedrooms: 1 x second floor super king-size double with en suite shower room, 1 x double, 2 x single, 1 double bedroom on the ground floor with wood burner and own entrance.Bathroom with roll-top bath, hand-held shower, separate shower, basin and WC.
 Kitchen with breakfast area and woodburning stove Second floor sitting room.
 Garden room.

 About the location